-For the Bronze Award, each section should be undertaken for 3 months (and 1 section for 6 months); Silver sections for 6 months and one for 3 months (unless direct entrant when one section for 12 months); Gold Award – two sections for 12 months and one for 6 months (unless direct entrant then one section for 18 months).
-These timescales are slightly shorter if young people have already completed another level of the Award.
+For the Bronze Award, two sections should be undertaken for 3 months and 1 section for 6 months; Silver Award - two sections for 6 months and one for 3 months (unless direct entrant when one section for 12 months); Gold Award – two sections for 12 months and one for 6 months (unless direct entrant then one section for 18 months).
+More details about the award can be found here.

-The organisation supporting the young person (such as their school, Scouts group or college) and the young person should ensure the volunteer placements meets the criteria of the scheme before they start volunteering.
+The organisation supporting the young person (such as their school, Scouts group or college) and the young person themselves should ensure the volunteer placement meets the criteria of the scheme before they start volunteering.
 Key criteria include being in a charity or not for profit organisation.
 You can choose to be a DofE Authorised Activities Provider (AAP) through a licensing system, and this allows you to advertise on their website.
-This incurs a small one-off cost, however, you do not need to do this to provide volunteering opportunities.
+This incurs a small one-off annual cost however, you do not need to do this to provide volunteering opportunities.
+More details here.

-Volunteers under 18 (especially those under 16) may not automatically be covered by your insurance.
+Volunteers aged under 18 (especially those under 16) may not automatically be covered by your insurance.
 You will need to double check whether this is case.

 In some, but not all, situations it will be necessary for adults working with young volunteers to have DBS checks.
 For more information, this COMPREHENSIVE GUIDE is helpful.
-Or contact Spark Somerset's DBS Officer, Jo Scrimshire at DBS@SPARKSOMERSET.ORG.UK.
-We are a Registered Body with the DBS and can carry out checks on your behalf - We have many years’ experience and can take away the hassle for you with our friendly 1-2-1 service.
+Or contact Spark Somerset's DBS Officer, Leonie Cole at DBS@SPARKSOMERSET.ORG.UK.
+We are a Registered Body with the DBS and can carry out checks on your behalf - We have many years’ experience and can take away the hassle for you with our friendly 1:1 service.
 Find out more HERE.

 Policies and Procedures

 You probably already have a shelf full of policies and procedures, but it's a good idea to make sure that staff or volunteers supervising young volunteers are familiar with the following:

 - Safeguarding/Child Protection